LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 This directory holds sub-directories for registries, packs, and archives.
-These sub-directories are automatically created when loading the ``packs`` tool if they don't exist .
+These sub-directories are automatically created when loading the ``packs`` tool if they don't exist.
 Users should not manually modify the contents of these directories.
 Multiple and independent registry/pack setups are possible using *virtual environments* as explained next.